nmattei/cmps6790/_projects/Project1/Project1.md

 2. Do flares in the top 50 tend to have Flare Halo CMEs?
 You can make a bar or pie plot that compares the number (or proportion) of Halo CMEs in the top 50 flares vs. the dataset as a whole.

 3. Do strong flares cluster in time?
-Plot the number of flares per month over time, add a graphical element to indicate (e.g., text or points) to indicate the number of strong flares (in the top 50) to see if they cluster.
+Plot the number of flares per month over time, add a graphical element to indicate (e.g., text or points) the number of strong flares (in the top 50) to see if they cluster.

 4. Something else fun, give me something interesting, get more points!